Projects per year

 Biography

-After reading Philosophy and Pedagogy (Major: Theoretical Philosophy) at the University of Bologna, Italy, Lorella obtained her Master's and PhD in Philosophy of Education from the Institute of Education, London (now the UCL Institute of Education).
-She held a Visiting Research Fellowship at King's College, London, in 2007, and she has been affiliated with the Department of Philosophy, Sociology, Pedagogy, and Applied Psychology at the University of Padova, Italy since 2018.
+After reading Philosophy and Pedagogy (Major: Theoretical Philosophy) at the University of Bologna, Italy, Lorella Terzi obtained her Master's in Educational Leadership and Management and her PhD in Philosophy of Education from the Institute of Education, London (now the UCL Institute of Education).
+She held a Visiting Research Fellowship at King's College, London, in 2007.
+She has been visiting Professor at the Department of Philosophy, Sociology, Pedagogy, and Applied Psychology at the University of Padova, Italy, since 2018.
+Before entering academia, Terzi was seconded to the Italian Ministry for Foreign Affairs, with posting in Vienna, Austria; Rotterdam, Netherlands, and London, UK.

 Contact Details: Froebel College, School of Education, University of Roehampton, Roehampton Lane, London SW15 5PJ